jia-enwu/jia-enwu.github.io/_pages/about.md

 ## About Me

 I am a Ph.D. candidate in Public Affairs at the O’Neill School of Public and Environmental Affairs, Indiana University Bloomington.
-My research sits at the intersection of **public management, representation, bureaucratic discretion, and algorithmic governance**.
+My research lies at the intersection of **institutional design, representative bureaucracy, and algorithmic governance**.
+I study how administrative tools—such as diversity regulations or predictive algorithms—redistribute discretion within public agencies and shape frontline behavior.

-Across my projects, I examine how institutions, diversity, and emerging technologies—particularly **AI and predictive algorithms**—shape bureaucratic behavior and policy outcomes in modern public organizations.
+A central goal of my research agenda is to understand how bureaucratic choices respond to **shifting decision environments**.
+Whether the source of change is a demographic hiring mandate, the introduction of an algorithmic risk score, or an unexpected policy shock, I investigate three linked questions:

+1. **How do these interventions alter the balance of discretion between political principals and bureaucrats?**
+2. **Through what behavioral channels—identity, information, or incentives—do they shape managerial and frontline decisions?**
+3. **How do these altered decisions affect equity, representation, and organizational performance?**

+Across my projects, I use quasi-experimental designs and rich administrative datasets to provide **causal evidence** on the mechanisms connecting institutional reforms to policy outcomes.

-My dissertation, *Balancing Bureaucratic Discretion: The Role of Diversity, Policy, and AI in Public Governance*, investigates how variation in discretion influences equity and effectiveness across three domains: workforce diversity policy, contracting, and algorithmic screening in child protection services.
+My dissertation, *Balancing Bureaucratic Discretion: The Role of Diversity, Policy, and AI in Public Governance*, examines how variation in discretion influences equity and effectiveness in three settings: workforce diversity interventions, federal contracting, and algorithmic screening in child protective services.

 Before beginning my Ph.D., I earned my M.S. and B.S. in Political Science and Public Policy from **National Taiwan University**.